The Resident (TV series): Critical response

-The review aggregator website, Rotten Tomatoes, reported an approval rating of 59% based on 22 reviews, with an average rating of 6.11/10.
-On Metacritic, the show has a weighted average score of 54 out of 100, based on reviews from 12 critics, indicating "mixed or average reviews".
+The review aggregator website Rotten Tomatoes reported an approval rating of 59% based on 22 reviews for the show's first season, with an average rating of 6.10/10.
+The site’s consensus reads: “With sporadic amusement and a handful of decent performances, The Resident drifts between medical melodrama and hospital horror with often unintentionally funny results.”.
+On Metacritic, the season has a weighted average score of 54 out of 100 based on reviews from 12 critics, indicating "mixed or average reviews".

-USA Today rated the series 1/2 out of 4 stars stating "It's a shame, because it's a waste of the talents of Czuchry and VanCamp (Revenge), two usually appealing TV veterans" and "The Resident can't save itself".
+USA Today rated the series 1.5 out of 4 stars stating "It's a shame, because it's a waste of the talents of Czuchry and VanCamp (Revenge), two usually appealing TV veterans" and "The Resident can't save itself".
 Meanwhile, TVLine rated the series a B+ and said: "The Resident takes a hard look at the thorny ethical issues surrounding today's health-care providers."
 The first season was also often compared to ABC's medical drama, The Good Doctor.
 The series was unpopular with some in the medical profession, with various sources calling it grossly unrealistic.
-According to Amy Holden Jones, however, #TheResident is by far the most respected show by doctors and nurses.